jMaxR/nomad/README.txt

               !
 On *Windows*, using Visual Studio, see the user guide or the readme to properly manage X86/X64 building of binaries.

-         To enable *Java* interface building (with Swig): cmake -DBUILD_INTERFACE_JAVA=ON -S . -B build/release
+         To enable *Java* interface (jNomad) building:
+              cmake -DBUILD_INTERFACE_JAVA=ON -S . -B build/release

               !
-Building requires to have the JDK (obviously) and SWIG (https://www.swig.org/).
+Before proceeding, have a look into
+              $NOMAD_HOME/interfaces/jNomad/Readme

               !
+Building requires to have Swig (Simplified Wrapper and Interface Generator).
+              Swig can be obtained at https://www.swig.org/

-On *Linux*, the environment variable JAVA_HOME must be properly set.
+              !
+A JAVA_HOME environment variable properly set may be required.
+              More info in $NOMAD_HOME/interfaces/jNomad/Readme

 cmake --build build/release --config Release (for *Windows*) or